pieroit/pieroit.github.io/design-a-logo-with-ai-stable-diffusion.md

 ***
-# Design your next logo with AI
+# AI is designing my new logo
 ### (with Stable Diffusion, Midjourney or DALLE2)